carlosedp/lbconfig-operator/Readme.md

 # External Load Balancer Operator

-**This is still a work-in-progress project in non-functional state.**
+**This is still a work-in-progress project.**

-This operator manages external Load Balancer instances and creates VIPs and IP Pools with monitoring for the Master and Infra nodes based on it's roles.
+This operator manages external Load Balancer instances and creates VIPs and IP Pools with Monitors for the Master and Infra nodes based on it's roles and/or labels.

 The IPs are updated automatically based on the Node IPs for each role.
 The objective is to have a modular architecture to allow plugging additional backends for different providers.

-Supported Load Balancer backends:
+## Who is it for

+The main users for this project is enterprise deployments or high-available clusters composed of multiple nodes having an external load-balancer providing the balancing and high-availability to access the cluster in both API and Application levels.

+## High level architecture

+> ascii art

+## Planned Features

+* [ ] Multiple backends (not in priority order)
-* F5 Big IP
+  * [ ] F5 BigIP
+  * [ ] Citrix Netscaler
+  * [ ] NGINX
+  * [ ] NSX
+* [ ] Dynamic port configuration from NodePort services

 ## Install

-Deploy the Operator to your cluster
+### Deploy the Operator to your cluster

-**TBD**
+> TBD

-## Create ExternalLoadBalancer instances
+### Create ExternalLoadBalancer instances

-First create a backend:
+First create a Load Balancer backend:

 ```yaml
 apiVersion: lb.lbconfig.io/v1